IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/modal-panels.md

 ## Anatomy

-The modal panel can be used as a standalone container (the backdrop + the panel), but the use of the default modal panel template below is recommended.
-It comprises an optional header section, a body section and an optional footer section.
+The modal panel can be used as a standalone container (the backdrop + the panel), but the use of the following default modal panel template is recommended.
+It comprises an optional header section, a body section, and an optional footer section.

 ![anatomy](images/modal-panels/anatomy.png)